Camberwick Green, Trumpton and Chigley

 But only after he'd also appeared as one of "the workmen" in Camberwick.

-And,in "workmen" guise,he also ventures into Trumpton as one of the onlookers at the band concert.
+And,when in his "workmen" guise,he also ventures into Trumpton as one of the onlookers at the band concert.

 Although,you won't be surprised to hear that Mr.Harkin doesn't join him !